Nagavalli (film): Cast

+Production

+The film was initially titled Chandramukhi 2.

 Soundtrack

 Music composed by Guru Kiran.
 Lyrics written by Chandrabose.
 Music released on Aditya Music Company.
 Nagavalli's soundtrack was released on 16 November 2010 at Shilpakala Vedika, Hyderabad.
 The audio launch was attended by D. Ramanaidu, Rajamouli, Puri Jagannadh, VV Vinayak, Rana, Nani, Ileana, Praneetha, KL Narayana and other film celebrities, along with Nagavallis cast and crew.
 Tunes were retained from Kannada for the songs Ghirani Ghirani and Omkara.